 Then, Tattler sent me two sets of Reusable BPA-free canning lids to try.
 Damn you Tattler!
 You just spoiled my

-laziness, I mean, intelligent reasons for not canning.
+laziness, I mean, practical reasons for not canning.
 Granted that they are made with #7 plastic, but they are reusable and BPA-Free!

 warning, ok, screaming at the slimy guy - "You bettah not eat the greens in my garden or I'm coming after you! - I released him in my garden, with his strawberry.